ankylosaurus-development/ankylosaurus-development/README.md

 Ankylosaurus is an open sorce game mangent built in nodeJS

-This is a clone of pterodactyl but its built in NodeJS
+This is a clone of pterodactyl but its built in NodeJS.

+Please feel free to help out the project!

 ## Panel